A healthy diet for all the family

 Raising a vegan baby

 It may be that not all of your friends and family are familiar with the health benefits of a vegan diet.
 Rest assured that raising children on a healthy, well-planned, plant-based diet is strongly supported by human rights and equality laws, as well as by the British Dietetic Association.
-You’ll find the criticisms will fade away when everyone sees how energetic and healthy your vegan children are.
+You’ll find that the criticisms will fade away when everyone sees how energetic and healthy your vegan children are.
 Check out tips on feeding your child healthy vegan food here.

 Explaining veganism to little ones